Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of ATO data for financial year 2023 shows Orbost had a median taxpayer income of $38,195 and an average of $45,924.
-Nationally, the averages were $50,954 and $62,728 respectively.
-By September 2025, estimates suggest these figures would be approximately $41,346 (median) and $49,713 (average), based on an 8.25% Wage Price Index growth since financial year 2023.
-Census 2021 data indicates Orbost incomes fall within the 0th to 2nd percentiles nationally.
-The $400 - 799 income bracket dominates with 38.7% of residents, unlike metropolitan regions where the $1,500 - 2,999 bracket is prevalent at 30.3%.
-This concentration in lower brackets highlights economic challenges for a significant portion of Orbost's community.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Orbost had a median taxpayer income of $38,195 and an average of $45,924.
+Nationally, the averages are $50,954 and $62,728 respectively in Regional Vic.
+By September 2025, estimates based on 8.25% Wage Price Index growth suggest median income will be approximately $41,346 and average $49,713.
+Census 2021 data indicates Orbost incomes fall between the 0th and 2nd percentiles nationally.
+The $400 - $799 bracket dominates with 38.7% of residents (855 people), unlike metropolitan regions where the $1,500 - $2,999 category is prevalent at 30.3%.
 Housing costs are modest, with 88.9% of income retained, but total disposable income ranks at just the 3rd percentile nationally.

 Frequently Asked Questions - Income